Butonix/ruqqus-1/docs/schemas.md

 These are the schemas for the database.
 In all tables, the `id` column is the Primary Key.

+May be slightly out of date as features are developed.

 ## Users

 Column|Type|Options